martyushev/fkSGP/README.md

 &nbsp;&nbsp;&nbsp; publisher={}<br />
 }

-If you use this code, please cite the above paper.
+If you use this code in your research, please cite the above paper.

 The implementations have been tested on
 * MATLAB R2019b